 'The History of GEBCO, 1903-2003' book provides information about the early days of bathymetric mapping.

-The image below shows the coverage of ship-track data held in the GEODAS database at NCEI.
+The image below shows some of the coverage of ship-track data held in the IHO DCDB.

 Even with the increase in the volumes of bathymetry data, there are still large areas of the ocean floor that have not been fully surveyed.
 Data are often concentrated along isolated ship tracks and there may be many miles between tracks.